Strawberries for the Home Garden

 Select certified plants over non-certified ones.
 They have been certified to be free from insects and diseases.
 Unpack plants and plant right away or heel them in a trench as a temporary location until they can be set out in the garden.

 Transplant in the late afternoon to reduce wilting due to heat stress.
-Discard plants with dark roots or that look unhealthy.
+Discard plants with dark roots or unhealthy looking roots.
 Remove flower buds, runners and damaged leaves before planting.
 The usual planting method is to drive a spade into the soil, push the handle away to open up the soil, fan out the roots of the plant, and place the plant in the opening so that the soil level is even with the crown.
 While the plant is held with one hand, remove the spade with the other.
 Allow the soil to fill in the hole and tamp it down gently.
 It is important to water each plant immediately after planting.
-This practice will help avoid transplant shock and the water can be used to settle the soil in around the roots without compacting the soil by pushing on it.
+This practice will help avoid transplant shock and water can be used to settle the soil in around the roots without compacting the soil by pushing on it.
 Much stooping can be avoided if two people are involved in this operation.
 Watering each plant individually at planting, rather than sprinkling the plants when finished, will help to avoid forcing wilted leaves into the soil.

 After planting, keep weeds down by hoeing.
 If the planting is large enough, consider an herbicide such as Dacthal.
 Apply this compound according to label instructions.